 1. Use TSO/E EDIT to create a new data set and place a single record in it.
 This is the seed record.

+'''

 edit 'pdseed' data new nonum

+'''

-Create the following record in character format:
+Create the following record in character format, where xxxxx represents a problem number: